I've worked on a considerable number of comics over the years.

 My last six months on-staff at DC Thomson was very happily spent working on Commando, editing scripts and writing text stories for the cover flaps.
 I've had fun writing scripts for the Commando over the past year or so, working with current Commando C.O.
-Kirsten Murray, who is doing a great job with the title.
+Gordon Tait and his predecessor Kirsten Murray, who have both done a great job with the title.

 from The DANDY